coherence-community/todo-list-example/java/micronaut-server/README.md

 ### Query the GraphQL Endpoint

 The GraphQL Endpoint is available at: `http://localhost:7001/graphql`.
 Use one of the following tools to interact wih it:

+(NOTE: HTTP port will be 3000 if using the docker image)

 - [GraphQL](https://github.com/graphql/graphiql)
 - [Insomnia](https://insomnia.rest/download)